ipfs/ipfs-docs/docs/reference/js/api.md

 ## JS HTTP client library

 A [client library](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client) for the IPFS HTTP API, implemented in JavaScript.
 This client library implements the interface-ipfs-core enabling applications to change between an embedded js-ipfs node and any remote IPFS node without having to change the code.
 In addition, this client library implements a set of utility functions.

+## Examples

+There a lots of JS-IPFS use-case examples in the `ipfs/js-ipfs` repository.
+They're all self-contained projects that let your spin up and test environments quickly.
+[Check them out →](https://github.com/ipfs/js-ipfs/tree/master/examples)